tomoyanonymous/matsuuratomoyacom-web/content/blog/where-you-go-teamlab/index.en.md

 With that in mind—and assuming this essay may also be read in English—I want to share some foundational thoughts and my personal impressions of teamLab, both past and present.

 According to teamLab’s official website as of 2025, the collective has approximately 1,000 employees[^1].
 When I was working there about a decade ago, I recall the number being around 400, so the workforce has more than doubled in the last ten years.
 Their recruitment site notes that the average employee age is an astonishingly young 28.8 years[^2].
-But this also implies a high turnover rate—many people leave after just a few years.
+But this also implies a high turnover rate—many people leave after just a few years[^21].
 Out of all the people I worked with at the time, I could probably count on one or two hands the ones still there.

+[^21]: According to an another ex. employee, he don't think the turnover rate is so high, especially on Unity Engineer.
+Simply I just feel like that because the many people around me left, soon after I left, and the fact that just many younger people enters and the number of employees is keep growing, makes me feel like it more.  https://x.com/mattatz/status/1928070452309561516

 Many in the fine art world—perhaps even within Japan—are unaware that teamLab does not operate solely as an art collective.
 Since its founding, it has maintained a solutions division that handles web development, smartphone apps, and other digital services.
 I don’t know the current internal ratio, but when I was there, the split between the art and solutions divisions was roughly 50/50.